 The concept of installing window blinds in a mental health care facility, where the potential risk of self-harm or suicide is already at a heightened level, may seem counter-intuitive on the face of it.
 However, anti-ligature blinds have been painstakingly developed to ensure the risk of a lethal ligature point is severely decreased, thwarting many attempts of self-harm.

 Yewdale supply roller blinds and vertical blinds with a choice of mechanisms within our YewdaleKestrel® range.
-These are known as the KR20 Sidewinder, KR20C crank operated blind and the KR20S spring operated roller blind and KVL31 premium wand vertical blind, KVL60 chain mono vertical blind and the KVL64 crank mono vertical blind.
+These are known as the KR20 Sidewinder, KR20C crank operated blind and the KR20S spring operated roller blind and KVL31 premium wand vertical blind.

 These blinds provide shade and assist with sleep and privacy whilst remaining anti-ligature and safe.
 The emphasis on safety and quality for these systems is never lost on Yewdale.
 According to the Care Quality Commission, three-quarters of people who kill themselves on a psychiatric ward do so by hanging or strangulation.

 The very nature of some mental illnesses being treated within these environments is itself a factor which leads to long periods of isolation, combined with high-functioning intelligence and tenacious behavioural tendencies allows some patients to find ligature points in places and items one would never have considered as a risk before.

 Ordinary daily items like floss can be tied to a door as an attempted ligature point, bed sheets and clothing tied to create a noose and (as previously reported here), the ripping out of hardwired fire alarms and their wires from the ceiling to provoke electrocution or to form a ligature point.
 The robustness and quality levels of anything that goes into those environments, therefore, need to be made to the highest standards.